SejalKhatkar/A-comparative-Study-of-Text-Based-Sentiment-Analysis-Techniques/README.md

 # A-comparative-Study-of-Text-Based-Sentiment-Analysis-Techniques
-open the fils in Jupyter Notebook.
+Open the fils in Jupyter Notebook.
-Upload the IMDB dataset
+Upload the IMDB dataset taken from any online source.
-this will show the comparison of different algorithms in the field of Sentiment Analysis
+This will show the comparison of different algorithms in the field of Sentiment Analysis.